Dayle Rooney

 Dayle Rooney (born 24 February 1998) is an Irish professional footballer who plays as a winger for League of Ireland Premier Division club Bohemians, having previously played for Drogheda United and Shelbourne, where he started his career.

 Career

 Youth career

-Ballymun, County Dublin native Rooney began playing with St Kevin's Boys, before moving to the academy of League of Ireland club Shelbourne in 2015, where he spent 2 seasons with club's under 19 side.
+A native of Ballymun, Rooney began playing association football with St Kevin's Boys.
+He moved to the academy of League of Ireland club Shelbourne in 2015, where he spent two seasons with club's under-19 side.

 Shelbourne

 Rooney made his senior debut for Shelbourne on 17 February 2017, scoring after 7 minutes in a 4–2 win at home to Wexford in the Leinster Senior Cup.
 He made his League of Ireland First Division debut on 3 March 2017 in a 4–0 loss to UCD at the UCD Bowl.
 On 4 October 2017, Rooney scored in a 4–2 win away to Dundalk in the 2016–17 Leinster Senior Cup Final.
 He made 26 appearances, scoring 6 goals in all competitions during his first year in senior football.
 On 28 September 2018, he was part of the side that won the 2017–18 Leinster Senior Cup by defeating rivals St Patrick's Athletic on penalties after a 1–1 draw following extra time, with Rooney scoring in the shootout.
 In 2019 he won his first league medal, as Shelbourne won the 2019 League of Ireland First Division to gain promotion.
 Rooney's first season in the League of Ireland Premier Division did not go well for his side however, as they were relegated straight back to the First Division after losing the Promotion/Relegation Playoff 1–0 to Longford Town at Richmond Park.
 On 1 October 2021, he was part of the team that defeated Treaty United 1–0 at Tolka Park to claim the 2021 League of Ireland First Division title to yo-yo the club back up to the Premier Division in what proved to be the final of his 110 appearances for the club, in which he scored 19 goals during his 5 seasons at senior level.